xiayudev/holbertonschool-shell/permissions/README.md

 This script prints all the groups the current user is part of.

 ## 3-new_owner
-This script changes the owner of the file hello to the user betty.
+This script changes the owner of the file `hello` to the user `betty`.

 ## 4-empty
 This script creates an empty file named `hello`.

+## 5-execute
+This script adds execute permissions to the owner of the file `hello`